martianfield/iceworm/README.md

 let patched = result.obj;
 ```

-A 'patched' version means that possible type conversions have been executed.
-E.g. if your schema calls for a string but a number was supplied, the patched version is of type string.
+A 'patched' version means that

+- possible type conversions have been executed.
+E.g. if your schema calls for a string but a number was supplied, the patched version is of type string
+- hidden fields are not projected.
+E.g. if you have a field `'{'middleName':'-string'}` it will not be contained in the patched object

+Notes:

-If the source object contains `null` or `undefined` values, the patched version makes no assumption about your use of those values.
+- if the source object contains `null` or `undefined` values, the patched version makes no assumption about your use of those values.
 I.e. it will not change such values; it is up to you to decide what to do with them.

-Notes:

-- the `int` and `float` types are patched to `undefined` is the provided value cannot be convert to a numeric value.
+- the `int` and `float` types are patched to `undefined` if the provided value cannot be converted to a numeric value
 - floating point values in an `int` field are floored
-- patching `email` fields only converts the given value into a string, since no more sensible patching can be done.
+- patching `email` fields only converts the given value into a string, since no more sensible patching can be done

 ## Extensions